Mughal Empire: Courts of law

-Various kinds of courts existed in the Mughal empire.
+Various kinds of courts existed in the Mughal Empire.
 One such court was that of the qadi.
 The Mughal qadi was responsible for dispensing justice; this included settling disputes, judging people for crimes, and dealing with inheritances and orphans.
-The qadi also had additional importance with regards to documents, as the seal of the qadi was required to validate deeds and tax records.
+The qadi also had additional importance in documents, as the seal of the qadi was required to validate deeds and tax records.
 Qadis did not constitute a single position, but made up a hierarchy.
 For example, the most basic kind was the pargana (district) qadi.
 More prestigious positions were those of the qadi al-quddat (judge of judges) who accompanied the mobile imperial camp, and the qadi-yi lashkar (judge of the army).
 Qadis were usually appointed by the emperor or the sadr-us-sudr (chief of charities).
 The jurisdiction of the qadi was availed by Muslims and non-Muslims alike.

-The jagirdar (local tax collector) was another kind of official approached, especially for high-stakes cases.
-Subjects of the Mughal Empire also took their grievances to the courts of superior officials who held more authority and punitive power than the local qadi.
+The jagirdar (local tax collector) was another kind of official approach, especially for high-stakes cases.
+Subjects of the Mughal Empire also took their grievances to the courts of superior officials, who held more authority and punitive power than the local qadi.
 Such officials included the kotwal (local police), the faujdar (an officer controlling multiple districts and troops of soldiers), and the most powerful, the subahdar (provincial governor).
-In some cases, the emperor themself dispensed justice directly.
-Jahangir was known to have installed a "chain of justice" in the Agra fort that any aggrieved subject could shake to get the attention of the emperor and bypass the inefficacy of officials.
+In some cases, the emperor dispensed justice directly.
+Jahangir was known to have installed a "chain of justice" in the Agra Fort that any aggrieved subject could shake to get the attention of the emperor and bypass the inefficacy of officials.

 Self-regulating tribunals operating at the community or village level were common, but sparse documentation of them exists.
 For example, it is unclear how panchayats (village councils) operated in the Mughal era.